mixmix/card-prints/README.md

 steadily as the circles part, which pins the answer between full containment and no contact.

-The one concession: a crescent thinner than about three pixels reads as no crescent at all, which would leave two of the three options looking identical and empty.
-Where that would happen the circles are pulled apart until each slice a cube actually has can be seen.
-It understates the overlap rather than inventing one, and for the cubes above it draws 90% shared against a true 96% — everything else, including both circle areas, stays exact.
+The one concession: a thin crescent reads as no crescent at all, which would leave two of the three options looking identical and empty.
+Where that would happen the circles are pulled apart until every slice a cube actually has is a few pixels of clear fill.
+It understates the overlap rather than inventing one, and it only bites on cubes that are nearly the same cube — for the pair above it draws 79% shared against a true 96%, while an ordinary diff is untouched.
+Both circle areas stay exact either way.

 It says what the label says and says it faster, which is also why it is marked decorative and never announced.